eX-Mech/pymech/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass the linters `flake8` and `darker` as well as the tests:
+5. When you're done making changes, check that your changes pass the linter `flake8` as well as the tests:

         $ flake8 pymech
-        $ black --check pymech
         $ pytest

-    To get `flake8` and `darker`, just pip install them into your virtualenv.
+    To get `flake8`, just pip install it into your virtualenv.
-    These checks would be ensured via the pre-commit hooks while committing.

-6. Commit your changes and push your branch to GitHub:
+6. Commit your changes and push your branch to GitHub.
+The pre-commit hooks installed in step 2 would automatically ensure that the changes are
+   formatted:

         $ git add .
         $ git commit -m "Your detailed description of your changes."